Sternenpark Attersee-Traunsee, view of Weissenbach

 Light pollution is the uncontrolled brightening of the night sky caused by artificial light.
 And it’s becoming an increasing concern.
 Because light pollution doesn’t just dim our view of the stars—it also has far-reaching ecological and health impacts:

-• Harmful to People: Exposure to light at night can suppress melatonin production—a hormone vital for restful sleep and recovery.
+• Harmful to people: Exposure to light at night can suppress melatonin production—a hormone vital for restful sleep and recovery.
 This disruption of our natural rhythm can weaken the immune system and affect long-term health.

-• Harmful to Wildlife: Around 70% of all mammals are active at night.
+• Harmful to wildlife: Around 70% of all mammals are active at night.
 Artificial lighting can change their behaviour, disrupt insect populations, and disturb the entire food chain.

-• Harmful to the Environment: At night, artificial light can trigger photosynthesis in plants — a process normally driven by daylight.
+• Harmful to the environment: At night, artificial light can trigger photosynthesis in plants — a process normally driven by daylight.
 This stresses trees and vegetation, shortening their lifespan as they expend too much energy.

 FAQs